Manfred Clynes: Emotion shapes, biologic primacy laws

 Clynes concentrated on what he saw as the natural and unalterable interlocking of the central nervous system with basic expressive time forms, and on the innate power of those forms to generate specific basic emotions.
 He recognized that we are all familiar with this interlocking in our experiences of laughter and of yawning, although its scientific importance had been largely swept under the carpet by a Skinnerian bias and still largely is.
-According to Clynes's experimental research these time forms (“sentic forms”), as embodied in the central nervous system, are primary to the varied modes in which they find expression, such as sound, touch, and gesture.
-Clynes was able to prove this by systematically deriving sounds from subjects’ expressions of emotions through touch, and then playing those sounds to hearers culturally remote from the original subjects.
+According to Clynes's experimental research these time forms ("sentic forms"), as embodied in the central nervous system, are primary to the varied modes in which they find expression, such as sound, touch, and gesture.
+Clynes was able to prove this by systematically deriving sounds from subjects' expressions of emotions through touch, and then playing those sounds to hearers culturally remote from the original subjects.
 In one trial, for example, Aborigines in Central Australia were able to correctly identify the specific emotional qualities of sounds derived from the touch of white urban Americans.
 (This experiment was featured on Nova, What Is Music? in 1988).
 Clynes found in this a confirmation of the existence of biologically fixed, universal, primary dynamic forms that determine expressions of emotion that give rise to much of the experience within human societies.
-In 2018, he co-authored a publication with Dr Alicia Heraz in the Journal of Internet Medical Research that demonstrate similar emotional patterns on mobile phones with force sensitivity.
+In 2018, he co-authored a publication with Dr Alicia Heraz in the Journal of Medical Internet Research that demonstrate similar emotional patterns on mobile phones with force sensitivity.

 Some of these dynamic forms appear to be shared by those animals that have time consciousnesses at a similar rate to humans; hence the intuition of pet owners that their dog or cat understands tone of voice and the emotional form of touch.
 Anger, love, and grief, for example, according to Clynes, have clearly different dynamic expressive forms.
-Importantly, a cardinal property of this inherent biologic communication language, in Clynes’ findings, is that the more closely an expression follows the precise dynamic form, the more powerful is the generation of the corresponding emotion, in both the person expressing and in the perceiver of the expression.
+Importantly, a cardinal property of this inherent biologic communication language, in Clynes' findings, is that the more closely an expression follows the precise dynamic form, the more powerful is the generation of the corresponding emotion, in both the person expressing and in the perceiver of the expression.
 Hence, presumably, such phenomena as charisma (in persons whose performance of emotional expressions closely follows the universal form).
 His experience with Pablo Casals confirmed for Clynes the importance of this faithfulness to the natural dynamic form in generating emotionally significant meaning in musical performance.